turingschool/mod-0-curriculum/setup-instructions.md

 [Git](https://git-scm.com/) is a Version Control System (VCS).
 It allows you to save work on your project, and reference previous states of a project if needed.
 Normally when we save something on our computer, the newer version overwrites the older version.
 This is problematic if we need to look back at an earlier version.
 Git solves this problem by providing you multiple save points.
 You can get the current version, and ANY previous version.
 Git’s philosophy: never lose anything.

 To install Git, we will use Homebrew.
+Follow these steps to install `git` on your machine:

-In your Terminal, type this:
+1. Open your Terminal, and type this:

 ```
 $ brew install git
 ```

-You can do `git` in the terminal to verify that its working:
+1. Check that it was successful by typing `git` in the terminal.
+It should output:

 ```
 $ git